djwrisley/RLAC/_pages/assessmentS24.md

 **MIDTERM PROGRESS REPORT**

 There are three kinds of Midterm Progress reports you may receive in this course: "strong", "satisfactory" and "concerns about progress".
+Absences are counted after the drop/add deadline.

 _Strong progress_ means that you have consistently participated in classroom discussions and activities; you have completed the preparation for the class; you have submitted all assignments on time; and you have not missed more than 2 classes.
 To receive a strong progress, you should have submitted work that meets the highest standards in the rubric.